1985 Pan Am strike: Aftermath

 While the strike with TWU had ended, Pan Am was still in negotiations with the flight attendants and Teamsters.
 However, the company came to tentative agreements with the two unions several days later, thus avoiding further strike action.
 Later that year, Pan Am, still hurting financially, sold their Pacific Division to United Airlines.
 Furthermore, Pan Am's relationship with organized labor continued to be uneasy, and amidst further contract disputes in 1989, TWU voted once again to approve strike action against the company.
 By 1991, Pan Am declared bankruptcy, with Delta Air Lines purchasing the majority of their remaining assets.

 The strike was watched closely by other airlines, as the 1980s saw a strain in the relationship between unions and airlines.
 Between 1980 and 1986, American airline companies saw 14 strikes, and in 1985 alone, both United and Alaska Airlines would also experience strike action from unions.
 In all three of the 1985 cases, interunion support played a role in the strike.
-However, historian David J. Walsh notes the decision by other unions at Pan Am, ALPA, to return to work after a few days highlighted the concern many in these unions had that prolonged strike action could seriously jeopardize the future of financially-struggling airlines and possibly even drive them to bankruptcy.
-Discussing the strike and its resolution, Walsh states: "On the whole, the TWU avoided the worst-case scenario of permanent replacement and made a few gains to offset its concessions.
-Yet its ability to strike successfully was hampered by limited labor solidarity from other unions and the realization that an effective, prolonged strike could lead to the demise of the carrier and render every other issue moot."
+However, historian David J. Walsh noted the decision by other unions at Pan Am, ALPA, to return to work after a few days highlighted the concern many in these unions had that prolonged strike action could seriously jeopardize the future of financially-struggling airlines and possibly even drive them to bankruptcy.
+Discussing the strike and its resolution, Walsh wrote that the TWU managed to avoid permanent replacement and secured some gains to balance out their concessions.
+However, the success of their strike was hindered by limited support from other unions and the recognition that a prolonged strike could potentially lead to the carrier's downfall, making other concerns irrelevant.